 Large boats have an endless amount of space, even though they may still be small.
 A large generator is perfect for running refrigerators and cook stoves, which not all boats have room for.
 Therefore, if you have a small sailboat or a boat with a cabin where you can put a television or charge up your laptop, a small gas generator will be sufficient.
 It will take up less space and provide an excellent power output for a fraction of what you may be expecting to pay.

 Things to Consider Before Using Small Marine Generators

 You cannot keep your portable generator inside the cabin or below deck.
 This is because they require a lot of ventilation.
-Gas powered generators emit carbon dioxide exhaust and therefore it is not safe to keep them in a contained area.
+Gas powered generators emit carbon monoxide exhaust and therefore it is not safe to keep them in a contained area.
 If you do not have a lot of deck space to put a generator, you will want to consider one of the smallest generators available, the Yamaha EF2000iS.
 You can read more about it in our full Yamaha Review, but it is CARB compliant and gives you more than enough power to use your laptop or charge your cell phone.

 You should also consider how much noise the generator will make.
 If you choose the Honda EU2000I, it promises to be super quiet, but some people still say that there is noise.
 You can read the full Honda Review for it here, but it is a viable option on a boat because it provides 2000 watts of power.

 Price is an issue for many people, but they do not want to sacrifice quality for the price of it.
 Generac generators, such as the Generac iQ2000 are perfect for marine use when you want quality and budget-friendly.
 It does not use as much fuel as some of the other generators that are available.
 It is also equal in wattage to the other generators of a similar size.
 You can read the full Generac review here if you want to see how well it compares in other ways.

 A Better Option than the Marine Gas Generator